MochiesCode/ComboPointCounter/README.md

 Displays the number of combo points you have.
-When in finisher range the background color will change
+When in finisher range the background color will change.

 Commands: